rymaju/FundiesCollab/README.md

 The app will be live at `http://localhost:5000`.

-Alternatively, you can also run the server using `pm2`, installed with

-`npm install -g pm2`
+Alternatively, you can also run the server using `pm2`, installed with `npm install -g pm2`.

-by running

-`pm2 start ecosystem.config.js`.
+To start the server, run `pm2 start ecosystem.config.js`.

-This offers the advantage of being able to see metrics by using the commands

-`pm2 info server`
+This offers the advantage of being able to see metrics by using the commands `pm2 info server` or `pm2 monit`.

-or

-`pm2 monit`.

 ### Frontend